Corporate Governance | C&K - childcare and kindergarten

 Board member since 21 June 2019

-Experience Charles Strickland is a Chartered Accountant, and director at the Queensland Audit Office where is has responsibility for auditing the state’s public hospitals and health department.
+Experience Charles Strickland is a senior director at the Queensland Audit Office where he has responsibility for audit methodology, audit and accounting advice, the quality assurance program, and data transformation projects.
 With broad experience across general government administration, and more recently the health and local government sectors, he brings a commitment to improving the lives of Queenslanders through his financial and performance audit work.
 He has a strong background in audit, risk, and governance.
-Mr Strickland is a firm believer in quality education and giving young people every opportunity to succeed, serving on his local school P&C as treasurer, and coaching junior hockey teams.
+Mr. Strickland is a firm believer in quality education and giving young people every opportunity to succeed, in the past serving on his local school P&C as treasurer, and coaching junior hockey teams.

 Board member since 23 June 2021